fieldtrip/website/_includes/shared/tutorial/virtual_sensors.md

 {% include markup/warning %}
 The LCMV spatial filter is computed here without applying any time-domain filters.
 Consequently, it will have to suppress all noise in the data in all frequency bands.
 The spatial filter derived from the broadband data allows us to compute a broadband source level time series.

-If you would know that the subsequent analysis would be limited to a specific frequency range in the data (e.g. everything above 30 Hz), you could first apply a filter using **[ft_preprocessing](https://github.com/fieldtrip/fieldtrip/blob/release/ft_preprocessing.m)** (e.g. _cfg.hpfilter=yes_ and _cfg.hpfreq=30_) prior to computing the covariance and the spatial filter.
+If you would know that the subsequent analysis would be limited to a specific frequency range in the data (e.g., everything above 30 Hz), you could first apply a filter using **[ft_preprocessing](https://github.com/fieldtrip/fieldtrip/blob/release/ft_preprocessing.m)** (e.g., _cfg.hpfilter=yes_ and _cfg.hpfreq=30_) prior to computing the covariance and the spatial filter.
 {% include markup/end %}

 The structures _coh_lft_data_ and _gam_pow_data_ resemble the raw-data output of **[ft_preprocessing](https://github.com/fieldtrip/fieldtrip/blob/release/ft_preprocessing.m)** and consequently can be used in any follow-up function.
 You can for example visualize the single-trial virtual channel time series using **[ft_databrowser](https://github.com/fieldtrip/fieldtrip/blob/release/ft_databrowser.m)**.